 This is useful if you need to recalculate a formula each time your database form is loaded, but do not need to keep this value in your database itself.
 You will need to use BBCode for your formula to work.

 Let's say that you would like to view a person's age according to their birthday.
 Writing [formula](TODAY() - A1)/365.25[/formula] into a description field would display the age of this person, which will always be recalculated according to the day that the form is opened.

 If you would like to add an image that will load every time anyone views your form, you can do so by using an HTML image tag or BBCode tag.
 For this to work correctly, your image must have an associated URL (your image may be hosted on Ragic or elsewhere on the internet).

 Add a Static Description Field to the field you would like your image to be displayed in.

 Use this snippet to point to your image:

 [img]your URL here[/img]

-Make sure you save the changes you have made to your design.
+Make that sure you save the changes you have made to your design.

-Your image will now show up in your form and will also be displayed in the Printer Friendly version.
-This is useful if you would like to customize your form design more by adding logos, banners, headers and footers to your forms.
+Your image will now be displayed in both the online and Printer-Friendly versions of your form.
+This is useful if you would like to add logos, banners, headers or footers to customize your forms.